NPW-Project/NPW_Mobile/README.md

 ## Update notes

+**v1.1.22**

+- Added plug-in managing mechanism to install or uninstall plug-ins
+- Added browser plug-in,  users can query transaction details through the block browser
+- Opened the advertising platform registration review mechanism, users can use self-recharging and posting advertisement after registration
+- Optimized the advertising publishing process of advertising platform
+- Optimized the experience of startup advertising and improved the quality of display advertising

 **v1.1.20**

 - Fixed the problem of misalignment in various types of smartphone in the classification column of transaction records;